 See our guide to the best USB-C cables

 Need to connect devices to your MacBook via HDMI?
 Then you're well catered for with the Anker 12-in-1 Apex Thunderbolt 4 Docking Station.
 It has two HDMI slots, capable of supporting 4K monitors at 60Hz.

 On the downside, you get "only" two Thunderbolt 4 ports, compared to the four offered by the models above this in the list.
-But they lack HDMI completely, so it depends on what's most important to you.
 Elsewhere, you'll find one USB-C port, four USB-A ports, an SD card reader, an audio jack, and a Gigabit Ethernet slot.

-Here's another very capable docking station for MacBook Air.
-Very well-built and reliable, it supports up to 96W charging.
-It offers a useful range of slots (11 in total), including four Thunderbolt 4 (USB 4.0) ports, one Gigabit Ethernet, three USB 3.2 Type-A ports, one USB 2.0 ports, an audio jack, and a SD slot, although there's no HDMI or DisplayPort.
-The main reason it's not higher on our list is that at time of writing it was very expensive, without offering an obvious reason to buy it over the first three.
+Here's another very capable docking station for MacBook Air that supports Thunderbolt 4.
+Very well-built and reliable, the StarTech Thunderbolt 4 Dock supports up to 96W charging.
+It also offers a useful range of slots (11 in total), including four Thunderbolt 4 (USB 4.0) ports, one Gigabit Ethernet, three USB 3.2 Type-A ports, one USB 2.0 ports, an audio jack, and a SD slot, although there's no HDMI or DisplayPort.

 If video is your main reason for wanting a Thunderbolt 3 dock, here's our top pick.
 The StarTech Thunderbolt 3 Dual 4K Docking Station features two DisplayPort and two HDMI outputs that can be configured in three different ways: DisplayPort + DisplayPort; HDMI + HDMI; or DisplayPort + HDMI.